 In 2005, feeling the urge to perform again, Margy founded the Jewish Women’s Repertory Company and has produced, directed, and accompanied a full-length musical each winter since then.

-Margy currently lives in Beverly Hills with her husband, Jeremy, and her two children, Julia and Nathan.
+She lives in Beverly Hills with her husband, Jeremy, and her two children, Rowan and Nathan.

 Cantor Michelle Bider Stone, Vice President